-- (3) The number of votes cast for each candidate must be recorded in the minutes of the meeting. - The voting tally sheet kept for the meeting must include, for (4) each ballot that is an open ballot under section 6 - a list of the votes, identified by the name of the member (a) on whose behalf the votes were cast, rejected as informal; and - (b) for each vote rejected-the reason for the rejection; and - (c) the total number of votes counted for each candidate. - (5) The voting tally sheet kept for the meeting must include, for each ballot that is a secret ballot under section 5 - a list of the votes, identified by the name of the member (a) on whose behalf the votes were cast, rejected from the count before the enclosing ballot paper envelopes were opened; and - a list of the votes taken out of ballot paper envelopes for (b) counting, but rejected as informal; and - (c) for each vote rejected-the reason for the rejection; and - the total number of votes counted for each candidate. (d) - The voting tally sheet may be inspected at the meeting by any of the following persons - a person who is a voter for the meeting; (a) - (b) a candidate: - the returning officer, if any, appointed by the body (c) corporate for the meeting; - the person chairing the meeting; (d) - a scrutineer appointed by a candidate under section 8. (e)
+- (3) The number of votes cast for each candidate must be recorded in the minutes of the meeting. - (4) The voting tally sheet kept for the meeting must include, for each ballot that is an open ballot under section 6- - (a) a list of the votes, identified by the name of the member on whose behalf the votes were cast, rejected as informal; and - (b) for each vote rejected-the reason for the rejection; and - (c) the total number of votes counted for each candidate. - (5) The voting tally sheet kept for the meeting must include, for each ballot that is a secret ballot under section 5- - (a) a list of the votes, identified by the name of the member on whose behalf the votes were cast, rejected from the count before the enclosing ballot paper envelopes were opened; and - (b) a list of the votes taken out of ballot paper envelopes for counting, but rejected as informal; and - (c) for each vote rejected-the reason for the rejection; and - (d) the total number of votes counted for each candidate. - (6) The voting tally sheet may be inspected at the meeting by any of the following persons- - (a) a person who is a voter for the meeting; - (b) a candidate; - (c) the returning officer, if any, appointed by the body corporate for the meeting; - (d) the person chairing the meeting; - (e) a scrutineer appointed by a candidate under section 8.